subsquid/docs/docs/squid-cli/installation.md

 # Installation

-Squid CLI is an overarching command line tool to
+Squid CLI is an overarching command line tool for

-- manage squid deployments in Aquarium
+- managing squid deployments in Aquarium
-- scaffold new squid from templates
+- scaffolding new squid from templates

 The CLI is distributed as a [`npm` package](https://www.npmjs.com/package/@subsquid/cli).